curityio/oauth-agent-node-express/README.md

 ## Components

-The API performs the role of the OAuth agent in the below diagram, aand performs the intricate OAuth and cookie handling work:
+The API has the role of an `OAuth Agent`, and performs the intricate OAuth and cookie handling work:

 ![Logical Components](/images/logical-components.png)

+See also the [Example Gateway Plugin](https://github.com/curityio/kong-bff-plugin), which has the `OAuth Proxy` role.

 ## Implementation